Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/tutorials/doclib-tutorials.md

 **Description**:

 This tutorial demonstrates how to customize an existing Surf JavaScript Widget by extending the out-of-the-box Documentlist widget so it shows a message every time a filter is changed.
-In previous versions of Alfresco Content Services it was only possible to customize JavaScript widgets by copying existing code, modifying it, and then copying it onto the web extensions path.
+In previous versions of Content Services it was only possible to customize JavaScript widgets by copying existing code, modifying it, and then copying it onto the web extensions path.
 This was not efficient as it created a maintenance burden as the code needed to be managed through changes to the original widget.